REFERENCE - BY TOPICS Material on this page © The Animal Council 2006 - 2013

 bred and reared on the premises of the person, firm, partnership, corporation, or other association.
 Polanco-Lockyer Pet

 All Dog Sellers of dogs sold as registrable MUST provide the statutory disclosure form AND post a conspicuous notice in at

 least 100 point type.
 Rosenthal dog pedigree disclosure statute

 All Dog Sellers (except Dealers, shelters, 501(c)(3)s) - Sales of dogs under 8 weeks (compensation and transfer of custody)

 requires prior written authorization of veterinarian licensed in California.
 Penal Code Sec.
 597z

 New 1/4/07 Dog Tethering prohibitions (criminal offenses) effective 1/1/07, Health & Safety Code Sec.
 122335

-citizens or law enforcement.
+confrontations with citizens or law enforcement.
 Print some copies of the law and keep these in your vehicle.
-Monitor temperatures
+Monitor

 replacement vehicles for privacy and cooling features.
 NEW 1/30/2016 AB 797 enacted in 2016, effective 1/1/2017